Kohler is very popular for its line of kitchen faucets. One latest addition to their line is the Barossa touchless faucet made for kitchens.

 - Power source: 6AA batteries, optional AC adapter

 Barossa is a much more compact faucet than others.
 Its spout has only a height of 10-3/8 inches whereas most similar faucets have them exceeding 15″.
-But its spout reach is 9.5 inches which are slightly more than that of an average faucet.
+But its spout reach is 9.5 inches which is slightly more than that of an average faucet.
 The shorter height and longer reach make it easy to use especially if you have a double sink.

 Kohler Barossa comes with a single sensor which is located under the neck of the spout.
 The location of the sensor is convenient to avoid accidental triggering.
 It has a range up to 6 inches and has an activation window t avoid any false activations.